PR0CK0/bfobuddy/README.md

 Bare minimum command line script for quickly building a BFO-based taxonomy.
 This script is a proof-of-concept; more functionality to come.

+Made because Protege is an awful platform and should be used as little as possible.
+BFO is the basis of extension for representing anything in reality.

 ## Use
 Download [bfobuddy.py](bfobuddy.py), then call it in command window like:
 ```